A Guide to Primary Sclerosing Cholangitis and Clinical Trials

 Individuals dealing with PSC may have trouble with some daily tasks, especially during periods of fatigue or when their symptoms are flaring up.
 Consider offering assistance with things like household chores, meal preparation, or transportation needs.

-Empathetic listener
+empathetic listener

 Respect Their Individual Needs